kyma-project/btp-manager/docs/testing.md

 ```
 The details concerning the `test` rule (prerequisites and recipe) are defined in `./Makefile`.

-By default, unit tests are run using `env-test` cluster.
+By default, the unit tests are run using the envtest cluster.
 Part of unit tests is implemented using [gingko](https://onsi.github.io/ginkgo/#top) library, but all unit tests are invoked using `go test ./... <some options>`
 You can find exact invocation reflected in the console output along with messages confirming whether `env-test` is used.
 ```